thecxx/runpoint/README.md

 # Introduction

-`runpoint` is a runtime package for getting runtime environment information.
+`runpoint` is a package for getting runtime environment.

 # Getting started